mreineck/pocketfft/README.md

  - Strides are measured in bytes, to allow maximum flexibility.
 Negative strides are fine.
 Strides that lead to multiple accesses of the same memory address are not allowed.
+ - All memory addresses resulting from a combination of data pointers and strides must have sufficient alignment.
+On x86 CPUs, badly aligned adresses will only lead to slower execution, but on some other hardware, misaligned memory accesses will cause a crash.
  - The same axis must not be specified more than once in an `axes` argument.
  - For `r2c` and `c2r` transforms: the length of the complex array along `axis` (or the last entry in `axes`) is assumed to be `s/2 + 1`, where `s` is the